 Bathroom Light Fixture Problem #2

-- The receptacle next to it is energized.
+- The receptacle next to the light switch is working.

-- The circuit from the breaker box (labeled ‘Bath’) energizes the working receptacle, where does the power come from for the fixtures?
+- The circuit from the breaker box labeled ‘Bath’ energizes the working receptacle, but where does the power come from for the fixtures?

 - No other problem areas.

 This electrical wiring question came from Beki in Henderson, Nevada.

 My downstairs bathroom lights and outlets in the neighboring bedroom stopped working.
 The GFCI outlet in the bathroom still works but must be on a different circuit.

 - I had an electrician come over and he removed the wall plate for the light and fan switches and “pulled out” the switches.

 - The electrician didn’t disconnect the switches, he unscrewed them from the box and pulled them out.

 - A few minutes later without doing anything the lights started working again.